 Day 2: Bake Cookies.
 I used to bake all kinds of Christmas cookies -- candy cane cookies, wreath cookies, snowball cookies, Santa cookies.
 I have to say, it was a lot of work.
 This year I'm buying a pack of Holiday Oreos and leaving them out for Santa, along with a glass of spiked egg nog and a diabetes self-check kit.

 Day 3: See Santa.
-I want to sit on Santa's lap this year and ask for a bunch of stuff, like a giant 3-D TV, new furniture,
+I want to sit on Santa's lap this year and ask for a bunch of stuff, like a giant 3-D TV, new furniture, stylish clothes, Channing Tatum and cool sculpting (fat removal).
+And I still want to know why I didn't get that pony I ordered as a kid.

 Day 4: Go Shopping.
 I plan to take my gift list and see if I can afford anything on it.
 When I get depressed after realizing everyone wants a new iPad, which is not in my budget, I'll buy one for myself to cheer me up.